 3. NordVPN for Torrenting

-NordVPN is a popular name in the VPN industry.
+NordVPN is one of the best VPN that allows torrenting on its servers.
 I’ll now show you why exactly it is held in such high esteem and whether it can serve the needs of the common P2P user.

 Torrenting policy: NordVPN has dedicated servers reserved for P2P networking.
 The provider offers a server recommendation page which you can use to find out the best server for torrenting in the location of your choice.